TajaKuzman/Genre-Datasets-Comparison/README.md

 11211 texts (23% of all texts, including texts with multiple labels or no subcategory label) are discarded (labels: Advice (CORE),  Course Materials (CORE),  Description of a Person (CORE),  Description of a Thing (CORE),  Description with Intent to Sell (CORE), FAQ about How-to (CORE),  FAQ about Information (CORE),  Historical Article (CORE),  Information Blog (CORE),  Magazine Article (CORE),  Other Forum (CORE),  Other Information (CORE),  Other Informational Persuasion (CORE),  Other Opinion (CORE),  Other Spoken (CORE),  Poem (CORE),  Question/Answer Forum (CORE),  Reader/Viewer Responses (CORE),  Religious Blogs/Sermons (CORE),  Technical Report (CORE),  Transcript of Video/Audio (CORE),  Travel Blog (CORE),  Other Narrative (CORE), Other Lyrical (CORE), Other How-to (CORE)).
 Texts with multiple labels (3622 texts) or no subcategory label (4932 texts) are discarded as well.

+We also had to discard instances of "Promotion" because there is

 Number of texts that have a mapping (other than "discarded"): 28,655.

 |                         |   Count |   Percentage |